Dante's Satan: Islamic influence

 The pictures of Dante's Satan bears close resemblances to Iblis, the chief fallen angel in Islamic tradition.
 Some descriptions of Dante's lowest hell match precisely the descriptions of Islamic eschatological literature, such as infidels growing into giants at the lowest layer of hell as means of punishment.
 Biblical tradition lacks such notion, and thus, cannot be the source of Dante's ideas.
 Likewise, there are giants in polytheistic beliefs, but they neither feature as the inhabitants of hell.
-The idea that hell consists of several layers, each adored with a specific name, is also attested in Islamic beliefs.
+The idea that hell consists of several layers, each adorned with a specific name, is also attested in Islamic beliefs.
 Reynold A. Nicholson sees inspirations for Dante's Inferno in the writings of the Muslim poet Sanai in particular.

 While the Bible alludes only once to Satan's fall, the prominence of the fall of Iblis in the Quran is much greater; narrated in seven Surahs.
 The picture of Satan being chained at the bottom of hell also parallels the Islamic description of Iblis.
 According to Quranic exegesis, Iblis is chained in a frozen hell (Zamhareer) in a pit of the lowest earth.